slatedocs/slate/source/includes/_apiv1.md

 --------- | ------- | -----------
 access_token | true | Access token used to authenticate
-:LISTING_ID| true | Your ID for the specific business listing mapped | false | Will automatically match the partner listing to a mojo_id when true
+:LISTING_ID| true | Your ID for the specific business listing match | false | Will automatically match the partner listing to a mojo_id when true

 <aside class="notice">
 You must replace `:LISTING_ID` with your business listings id.